cloudmaven/documentation/pages/ccs/ccs_dif.md

 ## Introduction

 This page describes the translation of scientific skill to public value, specifically in water resource management and related impacts on human communities.
+We are building a Dynamic Information Framework (DIF) that is implemented on a region-by-region basis to provide both data and machinery in a transparent manner that contributes to the process of resource management and planning.

 ## Links